LeadSimple/buildium/docs/ListingsApi.md

 > <ListingMessage> upsert_listings_async(unit_id, listing_put_message)

-Create a listing
+Create/Update a listing

-Listings will automatically pull in the information, features, and media that exists for the property and unit details.  <br /><br />  The listing will post immediately to your Buildium public website, and will post to the selected syndicated sites within 24-48 hours.  <br /><br />  Note, a unit can only ever have one active listing.
-When this endpoint is called if no listing exists one will be created, otherwise the existing listing will be updated.   <br /><br /><span class=\"permissionBlock\">Rentals &gt; Listings</span> - `View` `Edit`  <br /><span class=\"permissionBlock\">Rentals &gt; Rental properties and units</span> - `View` `Edit`
+This endpoint can be used to both *create* and *update* a listing.
+If no listing exists for the unit one will be created, otherwise the existing listing will be updated.
+A unit can only ever have one active listing.    <br /><br />  Upon creation the listing will post immediately to your Buildium public website, and will post to the selected syndicated sites within 24-48 hours.
+Updates to the listing will appear immediately in your Buildium public website and propagated to syndicated sites within 24-48 hours.   <br /><br />  Note, the listing will automatically pull in the information, features, and media that exists for the property and unit details.   <br /><br /><span class=\"permissionBlock\">Rentals &gt; Listings</span> - `View` `Edit`  <br /><span class=\"permissionBlock\">Rentals &gt; Rental properties and units</span> - `View` `Edit`

 ### Examples